| Apple Enews in education

 April 8, 1999

-Apple Staff Development Online is a suite of web-based courses
+Apple Staff Development Online is a suite of web-based courses designed to help educators integrate technology into teaching and

 learning.
 The courses let educators proceed at their own pace,